What is History of Computer

 The DVAC

 DVAC for Electronic Discrete Variable Automatic Calculator.
+It was

 developed Dr. John Von Neumann It could store and data.